Module Past Papers

 Questions for beekeepers

 This page will have new questions added regularly.
 The questions are for beekeepers and will help provide feedback on topics and issues for those involved in beekeeping.
 Bookmark the page and return every month!
+Sacbrood is a relatively common disease during the first half of the brood-rearing season and can often go unnoticed, affecting only a small percentage of the brood.
+It does not usually cause severe colony loss.

 purpose is to raise money for a cause, charity or non-profit organization....
 Events are used to increase visibility and support for an organization as well as raising funds.